Can you fast during your period?

 Taking care of your mental well-being

 The menstruations can be a time of intense emotions.
-Take moments of pause for introspection and focus on spiritual activities that soothe you, like reading religious texts or prayer.
+Allow yourself moments of pause for introspection and focus on spiritual activities that soothe you, like reading of religious texts or prayer.

-Avoid stressful situations that could amplify your fatigue or discomfort. 🚫
+Avoid stressful situations that could increase your fatigue or discomfort. 🚫

 Adapting one's religious practices